 With less blood flow, the wound also receives fewer protective white blood cells, adds Dr. Lombardi.
 “So smokers are at increased risk of infection,” he says.

 Dr. Lombardi speculates that nicotine’s restricting effect continues to some extent even after people quit, explaining why past smokers don’t do as well as people who have never smoked.
 Still, he found that patients who quit smoking before and during their treatments had less pain and better outcomes

-Michael A. Mont, MD, one of the authors of the knee replacement study and director of the Center for Joint Preservation and Replacement, offers two other mechanisms by which smoking can interfere.
+Michael A. Mont, MD, a co-author of the knee replacement study and director of the Center for Joint Preservation and Replacement, offers two other mechanisms by which smoking can interfere.
 He says that carbon monoxide also affect blood cells, decreasing oxygen delivery to tissues, so that the tissues are more apt to die.